Skip to content

 Firearm Proficiency

-In the Crown & Misery setting, firearms are rare weapons powered by Cordite, a volatile substance rendered inert near creatures attuned to the Weave.
-This unique interaction makes firearms largely ineffective for most Antares races, except Londoners, who are not inherently tied to the Weave.
+In Crown & Misery, firearms are rare weapons powered by Cordite, a volatile alchemical compound that becomes inert near creatures attuned to the Weave.
+This makes firearms largely ineffective for most Antares races—except Londoners, who isn't native to Antares, therefore, lack a natural connection to the Weave.

-Firearms require a special proficiency distinct from Simple or Martial weapons.
-They are unaffected by mechanics that apply to Cold Weapons, such as certain enchantments or abilities.
+Firearms require their own proficiency category (not Simple or Martial) and are unaffected by effects tied to Cold Weapons, such as most enchantments or magical abilities.

 Firearm Table